The UK SRS regulatory timeline, by actor

 - Energy consumption data: meter readings, supplier invoices, calculated consumption by fuel type and site.
 Required for all three regimes; the granularity required by ESOS audits is the most demanding and naturally satisfies SECR and UK SRS needs.

-- Scope 1 and Scope 2 emissions: calculated from energy data using published emission factors (UK GHG Conversion Factors for Company Reporting, updated annually by DBT/DESNZ).
+- Scope 1 and Scope 2 emissions: calculated from energy data using the UK GHG conversion factors published annually each June by DESNZ.
+The current set is Greenhouse gas reporting: conversion factors 2026, published on 11 June 2026.
 Core requirement across ESOS, SECR, and UK SRS S2.

 - Organisational boundaries: financial control, operational control, or equity share methodologies.
 Consistency across regimes is recommended but not strictly required; document any differences explicitly.